 Gluten is a protein found in grains like wheat, rye, spelt and barley.
 It is also added to other foods such as salad dressings, sauces and condiments.
 Of the gluten-containing grains, wheat is by far the most commonly consumed.

-what does gluten free mean?
+What does Gluten free mean?

 Going gluten-free does not mean going carb-free or grain-free.
 There are plenty of whole grains that contain carbs but not gluten, for example, quinoa, buckwheat and brown rice.
-Also, gluten can also show up in pretty unexpected places such as soy sauce, candy bars, salad dressings etc. Oats, if not labeled gluten-free, might contain some gluten because of cross-contamination.
+Also, gluten can show up in pretty unexpected places such as soy sauce, candy bars, salad dressings etc. Oats, if not labelled gluten-free, might contain some gluten because of cross-contamination.

-what does gluten do to your body?
+What does gluten do to your body?

 Even if you do not have celiac disease, you might have a gluten intolerance or sensitivity.
 This is known as Non-celiac gluten sensitivity (NCGS) and for those suffering from it, consuming gluten can cause a slew of negative effects including:

 - Abdominal pain, cramping, bloating, ulcerative colitis, acid reflux, abdominal stress, constipation or diarrhoea

 - Mood changes including anxiety, anger prangs and feeling low

 - Frequent headaches

 - Skin allergy issues including eczema, rashes, dermatitis